cedardevs/onestop/docs/README.md

 Meanwhile, if you're interested in a deep-dive into architectural and infrastructural decisions made in the creation of PSI, check out the **Design** subdirectory.

 Finally, if you're a Foam-Cat team member or otherwise interested in [making a contribution](/docs/development/contribution-guidelines.md) to the code, head over to the **Development** subdirectory for tips on setting up your [local dev environment](/docs/development/local-dev-environment.md).

-***

-## Legal

-This software was developed by Team Foam-Cat, under the MSN project: 1555839,
-NOAA award number NA17OAR4320101 to CIRES.
-This code is licensed under GPL version 2.
-© 2018 The Regents of the University of Colorado.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation version 2 of the License.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.